shawntabrizi/substrate-collectables-workshop/0/1-setup.md

  - [Visual Studio Code](https://code.visualstudio.com/) (or an IDE of your choice)
  - [Chrome](https://www.google.com/chrome/) or a chrome based browser (sorry FF users :[ )

+[TODO: The people using these distros will know that.
+They just need to know Substrate needs Openssl, Rust, etc..]

 The Substrate framework provides a set of simple commands to set up your local environment.